The Short of It

 Through the rest of 2025 I'll be transitioning out of my full-time work in the software and AI industry into a completely new industry.

-I will be phasing into a new role as an apprentice mechanic at my dad's industrial air compressor company, Northwest Compressor.
+I will be phasing into a new role as an mechanic at my dad's industrial air compressor company, Northwest Compressor.
 There are long-term plans beyond being a mechanic, but for now I need to learn the industry, master the day-to-day skills, earn several licenses, and frankly put in many, many hours in coveralls, with grease in places the sun doesn't shine.

 So why would I leave what I would consider over a decade of successful working in the technology industry?
 Good question!